4 Life Lessons To Learn From Dior's Raf Simons?

 ABOVE EVERYTHING ELSE HAVE PASSION!! "

-As indicated in one of my posts If you are doing something for the wrong reasons, you will fail at it eventually.
+If you are doing something for the wrong reasons, you will fail at it eventually.
 Have a true passion about whatever endeavour you undertake.
 Care about who it's going to affect, and how.
 If you take a job just for the money, by the first year, maybe less.. you will be miserable.
 You will do it, but do you really want to?

 What motivating tips have you learnt from fashion gurus? xxx.